guillaumearm/PathToTarkov/README.md

 It does 2 things in all existing profiles:
 1. Ensure the main stash is selected
 2. Unlock all traders listed in the config (Please note Jaeger will be unlocked only if the Introduction quest has been already completed)

-## The Default configuration
-By default, you are on `FactoryZB-1011` offraid position.

-This means you can spawn on Customs or Factory.

-The hideout and the main stash are only accessible on the `FactoryZB-1011`, `FactoryZB-1012` and `FactoryZB-1013`.

-When player die, the position is reset to the `FactoryZB-1011` position.

-Everything is configurable.

 ## More tweaks
 Check the [Path To Tarkov Additions](https://github.com/guillaumearm/PathToTarkovAdditions) mod to setup additional restrictions.